ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/storage-in-kubernetes/persistent-volumes/introduction-to-persistent-volumes.md

 Dynamic provisioning is made possible by the use of `Storage Classes`, which define the type and configuration of storage that will be used to create the PV.

-A `Persistent Volume Provisioner` in Kubernetes is a component that dynamically creates and manages `Persistent Volumes` (PVs) in response to the creation of `Persistent Volume Claims` (PVCs) by users.
+A `Persistent Volume Provisioner` in kubernetes is a component that dynamically creates and manages `Persistent Volumes` (PVs) in response to the creation of `Persistent Volume Claims` (PVCs) by users.

 The provisioner acts as a plugin to the kubernetes API server, intercepting PVC creation events and responding by dynamically creating or deleting the requested volumes.